romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-How are dependent jobs implemented in a GitHub Actions workflow?
+Q: How are dependent jobs implemented in a GitHub Actions workflow?
 <details><summary>Show the answer</summary><p>

 - **By using the needs keyword to specify job dependencies, ensuring that jobs run in the correct order**